Traditional Chinese Medicine

 Traditional medicines balance the landscape of the body.
-With aging, the body is affected by environment, injuries, climate, lifestyle and genetics.
-Especially if natural immunity and function are weakened, small imbalances eventually become chronic dysfunction and disease.
+The body is affected by genetics, lifestyle, climate, environment, and injuries.
+If natural function and immunity are weakened, small imbalances eventually progress into chronic dysfunction and disease.

-Acupuncture is physical medicine.
-It stimulates and helps regulate the natural resources and metabolism of the body.
-By directly stimulating various layers of connective tissue, acupuncture triggers a cascade of local and holistic intelligent, self-healing and regulating mechanisms.
-Over time, improved function of the immune system, glands, organs and tissues create long-term benefits.
+Acupuncture is effective, physical medicine.
+It stimulates and regulates metabolism and natural resources of the body.
+By directly stimulating various layers of connective tissue, acupuncture triggers a cascade of intelligent, local & holistic self-healing mechanisms.
+With regular therapy, positive physiological changes connect, establish and sustain improved function of the immune system, glands, organs and tissues.

 To maintain good heath and longevity, there are Four Pillars of traditional Chinese medicine: